DēP

-Donald Paige, known professionally as DeP (pronounced Deep), is an American R&B singer.
+Donald DēP Paige, known professionally as DēP (pronounced Deep), is an American R&B singer.
 He released his debut single "For Me" in 2005.

 Early life

-DeP was born and raised in Houston, Texas, into a musical family with roots in gospel music.
+DēP was born and raised in Houston, Texas, into a musical family with roots in gospel music.
 Growing up within the confines of the Outreach Missionary Baptist church, he started singing gospel music at the age of six.
-DeP's first acting opportunity consisted of roles in a Six Flags commercial.
+DēP's first acting opportunity consisted of roles in a Six Flags commercial.
 He attended performing arts schools starting from elementary through High School for the Performing and Visual Arts in Houston, focusing in vocal and piano.
 He also was a part of the young performers at The Ensemble Theatre with fellow members Solange Knowles, Miss Mykie, and others.
 He also studied piano at A All About Music.
 After performing secular music in High School, he transferred to Westbury High School during his second year, desiring to become a professional performing artist.
 Shortly after enrolling at Texas College, where he joined the Beta Beta chapter of the Kappa Alpha Psi fraternity in Spring 2001, DeP was offered a record deal with Versatile Records in Washington D.C.

 Career

 Early career

 During his time at Texas College in Tyler TX.
 DeP was signed to Versatile Records in Washington D.C. where he first began releasing his own music, which resulted in his first national release, his EP entitled "For Me".
 After leaving Versatile Records, DeP joined New York City based male R&B group, Diehard in the mid-2000s.
 Diehard changed their name to Signature shortly after he joined.
 The group was signed to Blackball Records and then bought out by Elite Records who got them their debut performance of their single "Get It In" on BET's video countdown show, 106 & Park.
 After a few years, DeP left the group and took a break from entertainment to complete his degree in education.

-DeP relocated to Los Angeles, and has appeared in commercials for companies including Beats by Dre and Dos Equis.
+DēP relocated to Los Angeles, and has appeared in commercials for companies including Beats by Dre and Dos Equis.

 2005–2013

-DeP released his first EP, For Me in 2005.
+DēP released his first EP, For Me in 2005.

 In 2008, he released his debut single titled "Something More" which was a slow groove R&B ballad, the single was co-produced by Lejuan Samuels.

-In 2008 DeP released his second EP, The Truth, with MMG Record Label which included the hit, "Something More.
+In 2008 DēP released his second EP, The Truth, with MMG Record Label which included the hit, "Something More.

-In 2010 DeP launched a marketing company, Think DeP Entertainment.
+In 2010 DēPlaunched a marketing company, Think DeP Entertainment.
 His second EP, The Truth was also released same year on MMG.

 He collaborated with Don Benjamin and released his second single "Sugar Rush" in 2012.
 DēP's third single was "Contract" which was also released in 2012.

-In 2013, DeP was featured as a doo-wop singer, in the commercial series featuring Dos Equis.
+In 2013, DēP was featured as a doo-wop singer, in the commercial series featuring Dos Equis.
 The commercial was produced by Radical Media and directed by Steve Miller.

 In 2013, he released his fourth single "Celebrate" which was produced by Davion Botts.